-The Set Language action enables the solution to be restarted with a user-selected language—without needing to change the language of the device.
-For example, the user can tap a button to change to a specific language (see screenshot below, which causes the solution to restart in US Spanish), or the user can select a language from a dropdown list in a combo box.
+However, you can also let the user select the language of the solution without needing to change the language of the device.
+The Set Language action enables the solution to be restarted with a user-selected language.
+For example, the user can tap a button to change to a specific language if this action is triggered by a button click (see screenshot below, which shows an action to restart the solution in US Spanish).
+Another option is to let the user select a language from a dropdown list in a combo box.

 Enter the language-country code (for example, es-US or fr-CH) or just the language code (for example, es or fr).
 If the action is triggered (to select a specific language), then the solution's language will be decided according to the cascading order given below.